phbillet/LLMs-basic_linear_algebra/problem_1.md

 **Notes:**
 - GPT 3.5 transforms the text into equations, but gets lost in the calculations during the first try
-- during the second try, the chain-of-thought technique has helped, the reasoning is clearer.
+- during the second try, the chain-of-thought technique has helped GPT 3.5, the reasoning is clearer.

 ## Tree of Thoughts prompting with verification of the solution
 The prompt is: